-Metal roofs usually last up to 50 years with professionals at Roofing Dalton GA.
+Metal roofs usually last up to 50 years.
 The main metal used is aluminum and steel.
 They are popular for homes, businesses, and the like.
 Some disadvantages of metal roofs are the fact they are expensive, noisy, and can dent.
 The metal roofing can also dent if the nail used is weak or the nail head gets hammered too much.
 They wear out over time, which requires repair.

 With many issues in mind, it’s important to select a superior quality metal roofing material over asphalt shingles.
 The two are very different in many ways.
 So, what are the differences between the two roofing materials?